SamHassebroek/AutonomousSnowplow2019/README.md

 3. Click install.
 4. Right click the solution in Solution Explorer and open Properties.
 5. Under Linker>Input>Additional Dependencies, add:

 opencv_core310.lib

 opencv_imgproc310.lib

 opencv_videoio310.lib

 opencv_highgui310.lib

 opencv_ml310.lib

 opencv_video310.lib

 opencv_features2d310.lib

 opencv_calib3d310.lib

 opencv_objdetect310.lib

 opencv_flann310.lib

-6. Under VC++ Directories > Library Directories, add:
+6. Under VC++ Directories > Library Directories in the Properties page, add:
-<YourPathToProject>\AutonomousSnowplow2019\packages\opencv.win.native.310.3.0\build\native\lib\x64\v140\Release
+C:\ISU Robotics\AutonomousSnowplow2019\packages\opencv.win.native.310.3.0\build\native\lib\x64\v140\Release
-7. Add this to your system path:
+7. Add this to your system path by searching "environment variables", opening "environment variables", finding "PATH" under system variables, clicking edit, and adding the path listed below.
-<YourPathToProject>\AutonomousSnowplow2019\packages\opencv.win.native.redist.310.3.0\build\native\bin\x64\v140\Release
+C:\ISU Robotics\AutonomousSnowplow2019\packages\opencv.win.native.redist.310.3.0\build\native\bin\x64\v140\Release

 # Installation of dlib:
 1. Download dlib from here: http://dlib.net
 2. Extract it to "C:/ISU Robotics/"
-3. In visual studio, add "dlib/all/source.cpp" to your project.
+3. In visual studio, add "dlib/all/source.cpp" to your project by right clicking "Sources" in the Solution Explorer and "add existing".
 4. Open solution properties.
-Add "C:/ISU Robotics/dlib-version" to your Additional Include Directories.
+Add "C:/ISU Robotics/dlib-version" to your Additional Include Directories, located under C++>General.

+# First time compilation:
+You may get an error compiling the first time.
+Click one of the errors.
+It may take you to a file with the line CUSTOM=-1.
+Comment this line out and recompile.